Skip to content

 We'll spend a few minutes talking — anything you'd like me to focus on, any current physical or emotional patterns I should know about, and any questions about the session.
 Then you'll lie down on the padded table, fully clothed, with a bolster under your knees and a blanket within reach.

 For the next 60 minutes, my hands will rest lightly on or just above your body, moving through the major energy centers.
 You don't have to do anything.
 Many clients drift in and out of sleep.
 Some experience vivid imagery.
 Some feel waves of emotion rise and pass.
-All of it is the work doing what it does.

 After Your Session